How PIAM Supports Zero Trust Architecture in Healthcare Security

 Case Study: Implementing Zero Trust with PIAM in a Large Healthcare Network

-Disconnected access control systems and inconsistent security policies.
+Disconnected access systems and inconsistent policies.

 The Future of Zero Trust in Healthcare: PIAM as the Foundation